 Tumble drying is mandatory.
 Down must be thoroughly dried to remove odor and prevent mildewing.
 Place two large, dry towels in the dryer to improve tumbling and shorten drying time.
+Two clean, dry tennis shoes added to dryer also help to fluff up the down.
 Be sure to dry thoroughly.

 IMPORTANT.
-If children s sleepwear is made of Modacrylic, tumble dry only on Low Heat.
-High Heat can damage these fabrics Check manufacturer's drying instructions.
+If children's sleepwear is made of Modacrylic, tumble dry only on Low/Knits.
+Normal Heat can damage these fabrics.
+Check manufacturer's drying instructions.

-See above instructions
+See above instructions.

-Place in dryer with 3 or 4 dry towels which have been heated for 5 minutes, Set timer for 20 to 25 minutes, Do not set control for more than 25 minutes.
+Place in dryer with 3 or 4 dry towels which have been heated for 5 minutes.
+Set timer for 20 to 25 minutes.
+Do not set control for more than 25 minutes.
 Do only one blanket at a time.
 Remove blanket at end of cycle and block blanket back to original shape.
 Press binding with warm iron.
 Allow to dry before storing.

 Use dry towels as buffers.
 Set timer for 20 minutes.
-If items are still wet, reset for 15 minutes and check again, Items should be removed while still damp.
-Place slipeovers on furniture immediately.
+If items are still wet, reset for 15 minutes and check again.
+Items should be removed while still damp.
+Place slipcovers on furniture immediately.
 Hang draperies and curtains so that creases will fall out.
 Stop dryer periodically and check filter for excess lint.
 Remove and restart dryer.

-Tumble on FLUFF (No Heat) setting as heat may cause alteration in shape, color and appearance of such articles.
+Tumble on NO HEAT setting as heat may cause alteration in shape, color and appearance of such articles.